Skip to main content

 Industrial-scale biocatalytic upcycling

-Our proprietary enzyme technology addresses the complexity of real-world plastic waste streams, delivering economically viable pathways to high-purity chemical intermediates.
-Developed through rigorous substrate analysis and process engineering.
+Our proprietary enzyme technology addresses the complexity of real-world polymer waste streams, creating pathways to specification-ready outputs through rigorous substrate analysis and process engineering.

 1